How To Turn Thrift Store Picture Frames Into Chalkboards

 I have to thank my friend Christy from Confessions of a Serial Do-It-Yourselfer for this awesome idea!

 Because I'll be selling mine at an outdoor market in May, I dressed up the backs with paper that I had on hand and paint.

 Thanks for joining me for this week's edition of Frugal Decor Tuesday.
 Come back on Thursday when I'll be sharing something Pistachio.

 If you enjoyed my Thrift Store Picture Frame Chalkboards please share them with a friend and/or save it on Pinterest.

 How have you repurposed old picture frames?

+I'm always looking for new ideas and would love to hear about it.
 You'll find this project linked at these fabulous link PARTIES.